 Learn to cook local cuisines

-You will have the chance to cook with a local chef using local ingredients, recipes and cooking procedures.
+You will have the chance to cook with a local chef using local ingredients, recipes, and cooking procedures.

 Nepal provides an extensive range of adventures suitable for all age groups.
-The diverse terrains, wide bio-diversity, and geographical topography have become perfect for exhilarating adventurous activities in the air, water or land.
+The diverse terrains, wide bio-diversity, and geographical topography have become perfect for exhilarating adventurous activities in the air, water, or land.
 These activities will revive your mind, body & soul, and fill you up with new energy while collecting the memories for a lifetime.
-Whether you want to explore solo or venture an adventure trip with your family, or school group, you will find the trip that suits your requirements.
+Whether you want to explore solo or venture on an adventure trip with your family, or school group, you will find the trip that suits your requirements.